Isabel Fernandes (P.I. 2009 -Julho 2022) (School of Arts and Humanities, University of Lisbon)

-Afonso Miguel Cavaco is an associate professor in Social Pharmacy at the Faculty of Pharmacy, University of Lisbon.
-He holds a degree in Pharmaceutical Sciences (FFULisboa), a Masters’ degree in Community Pharmacy (FFULisboa) and a Ph.D. in Pharmacy Practice and Policy (Uni London, UK).
-He completed a postdoctoral fellowship in Health Communication, as a Fulbright Fellow, at the Bloomberg School of Public Health, Johns Hopkins University (USA).
-He is currently an Associate Professor at the Faculty of Pharmacy at the University of Lisbon, responsible for teaching undergraduate courses in Social Pharmacy, as well as postgraduate courses where he teaches Health Communication.
-He was a full-time lecturer at the University of Oslo (Norway), being currently a visiting professor at the University of Helsinki (Finland) and the University of Vilnius (Lithuania).
-He has published extensively in communication topics related to the use of health technologies, patient counselling, and education on the rational use of medicines.
-His main research interests include client-health professional interaction studies and research on written health information, particularly on patient safety and the humanization of healthcare, and also pharmaceutical education.
-Recent publications include Establishing trustworthiness and authenticity in qualitative pharmacy research (2020), Effects of non-native word shapes in the recognition and recall of medicine names (2019), Sign language in Brazilian pharmacy education (2019) and A European consensus on learning objectives for a core communication curriculum in health care professions (2013).
+Afonso Miguel Cavaco is an associate professor with aggregation in Socio-Pharmacy at the Faculty of Pharmacy, University of Lisbon (FFUL).
+He holds a degree in Pharmaceutical Sciences (FFUL), a Master’s degree in Community Pharmacy (FFUL) and a PhD in Pharmacy Practice and Policy (UCL, UK).
+Afonso completed a postdoctoral fellowship in Health Communication as a Fulbright Fellow at the Bloomberg School of Public Health (Johns Hopkins Uni, USA).
+He is currently a lecturer at FFUL, responsible for undergraduate teaching in pharmacy practice and postgraduate courses where he teaches healthcare communication.
+He was a full-time lecturer at the University of Oslo (Norway) and is currently a visiting professor at the University of Tartu (Estonia) and Vilnius University (Lithuania).
+He has published extensively in clinical communication regarding health technologies usage, counselling and patient education for rational drug use.
+Afonso’s primary research interests include client-health professional interaction studies and research in written health information, mainly concerning patient safety and the humanization of care.
+Recent publications include articles on the robustness of qualitative research, communication in oncology, ethical aspects in pharmacy practice and narrative in pharmacy education.

 Alda Correia (NOVA FCSH)